request/request-promise/README.md

 The simplified HTTP request client 'request' with Promise support.
 Powered by Bluebird.

-[Bluebird](https://github.com/petkaantonov/bluebird) and [Request](https://github.com/request/request) are pretty awesome, but I found myself using the same design pattern.
+[Request](https://github.com/request/request) and [Bluebird](https://github.com/petkaantonov/bluebird) are pretty awesome, but I found myself using the same design pattern.
 Request-Promise adds a Bluebird-powered `.then(...)` method to Request call objects.
 By default, http response codes other than 2xx will cause the promise to be rejected.
-This can be overwritten by setting `options.simple` to `false`.
+This can be overwritten by setting `options.simple = false`.

+Also check out the new libraries that are **very similar to `request-promise` v4**:
+- [`request-promise-native`](https://github.com/request/request-promise-native) v1 &ndash; Does not depend on Bluebird and uses native ES6 promises instead.
+- [`request-promise-any`](https://github.com/request/request-promise-any) v1 &ndash; Allows you to register any Promise library supported by [`any-promise`](https://www.npmjs.com/package/any-promise).

 ---

+## Migration from v3 to v4

+1. `request` became a peer dependency.
+Thus make sure that `request` is installed into your project as a direct dependency. (`npm install --save request`)
+2. Continuation Local Storage is no longer supported.
+However, you [can get back the support](https://github.com/request/request-promise/wiki/Getting-Back-Support-for-Continuation-Local-Storage) by using `request-promise-any`.
+3. When you migrated your `transform` function to v3 and had to add `if (!(/^2/.test('' + response.statusCode))) { return resolveWithFullResponse ? response : body; }` you may now set the option `transform2xxOnly = true` instead.

 ## Migration from v2 to v3